andrelimzs/andrelimzs.github.io/content/posts/Machine Learning/cs229-generalization/index.md

 # Generalization

-The ultimate goal of machine learning is to create a predictive model which performs well on unseen examples (generalizes well.
+The ultimate goal of machine learning is to create a predictive model which performs well on unseen examples (it generalizes well).

 **Generalization** is a model's performance on *unseen* test data, measured by **test error** (loss on unseen test data).